ucb-supernode/website/_includes/intro.md

 ---------
 Contact our management mailing list, [supernode@lists.berkeley.edu](mailto:supernode@lists.berkeley.edu) with any questions or concerns about this space.
 Please let us know if you suspect the equipment may be malfunctioning, or if you have any security concerns (someone in the space is making you feel uncomfortable, etc).
 We'll try our best to address these issues as soon as possible.

-We also have an open Slack channel, [supernode.slack.com](https://supernode.slack.com/) for general informal inquiries and coordination.
-Announcements about Supernode events and common projects will be posted there, so you should join!
+Other channels include our Slack ([supernode.slack.com](https://supernode.slack.com)), for general questions, announcements, and chat, our Facebook group ([Supernode](https://www.facebook.com/groups/1666395583601598/)), where we'll post events and other public info, and our GitHub ([ucb-supernode](https://www.facebook.com/groups/1666395583601598/)), where you can file issues.

 Access and Membership
 -----------------------